-The short answer to your question is yes: Fibromyalgia is real.
+The short answer is yes: fibromyalgia is real.

 Fibromyalgia is not imaginary; it is a recognized medical condition.

 Fibromyalgia symptoms tend to vary in severity from day to day.
 Sufferers might express having good days and bad days.
-Sometimes they feel their pain or fatigue is low but might be suffering from Fibro Fog.
+Sometimes they feel their pain or fatigue is low but might suffer from Fibro Fog.

 On other days they are in so much pain and fatigue they find walking, sleeping, or even talking is difficult.